-As the father of a young boy, CBM administrative team member Malcolm Jones knows the importance of classrooms with sufficient school supplies.
+As the father of a young boy, Councilor, Buchanan & Mitchell (CBM) administrative team member Malcolm Jones knows the importance of classrooms with sufficient school supplies.
 For two consecutive years, as part of his CBM100-Charities initiative, Malcolm partnered with the office supplies store, Staples, to deliver classroom materials to underprivileged children in schools throughout the Washington, DC metropolitan region.

 The initiative began last year after the pandemic started when Malcolm worked with Staples to arrange for the delivery of desks to students attending virtual school from their homes.